MDCservice/EsPiFF/README.md

 ## Why an ESP32 in the Raspberry Pi Form Factor?

-We desided, to build an alternative to the Raspberry Pi for our projects and products.
+We decided to build an alternative to the Raspberry Pi for our projects and products.
+As many others we were using the Raspberry Pi in our products, adding electronic payment to existing vending machines and coffee machines, in RFID solutions to read RFID tags in laundry and other application.
-As many other as well, we was using the Raspberry Pi in our products, adding electronic payment to existing vending machines and coffee machines, in RFID solutions to read RFID tags in laundry, and other application.
 While it was easy to get a solution up and running in a short time, over time we got a lot of problems resulting from using the Pi.

-A key problem of the Pi's design is, to relay on an SD-card.
+A key problem of the Pi's design is, to rely on an SD-card.
 The SD-cards are made for digital cameras, to write on them a few times.
-A Linux system like the Pi on the other hand, is writing permanent its log files, and swap partition, to the SD-card.
-As a result, after a short time, the SD-card break and the application crash.
-High-end industrial SD-card hold longer, but finally still break.
+A Linux system like the Pi on the other hand, is writing permanent its log files and swap partition or to the SD-card.
+As a result, after some months the SD-card broke and the application crashed.
+High-end industrial SD-card lasted longer, but finally still broke.
 An industrial controller simply can not base on a SD-card.
-Period.

 The PI Operating system is also great for fast bring-up of a solution, but its more and more focused on media streaming then real-time tasks.
 It gets more and more overloaded with each new version.

-So we made the decision, to build a replacement, what is focused on high-reliability, but still enable the use of Raspberry Pi universum of add-ons, like HATs and enclosures.
+So we made the decision, to build a replacement, which is focused on high-reliability, but still enable the use of Raspberry Pi universum of add-ons, like HATs and enclosures.
 We choose the ESP32 dual core, 2x240MHz WROVER module with 8MB PSRAM and 16MB Flash.
 The EsPiFF, the **Es**p32 in Raspberry **Pi** **F**orm **F**actor was born.

 ## History
 ### Version 1